 Staying Out of the Penalty Box

-General Reagan Wright 14 Feb
+General Reagan Flynn 14 Feb

 When it comes to mortgages, it is easy to focus on the rates and your current situation, but the reality is that life happens and when it does, rates won’t be the only thing that matters.